cizentech/homepage/docs/README.md

-# Welcome to the CIZEN TECH Technical Support page.
+# Welcome to the CIZEN TECH.

 “ You can never cross the ocean unless you have the courage to lose sight of the shore ”